-Reducing the requirements of the userspace workload will reduce the kernel memory usage (fewer processes, fewer open files and sockets, etc.)
+Reducing the requirements of the user space workload will reduce the kernel memory usage (fewer processes, fewer open files and sockets, etc.)

-14.2.3 Memory Controller (Memory Cgroups)
+14.2.3 Memory controller (memory cgroups)

-If the memory cgroups feature is not needed, it can be switched off by passing cgroup_disable = memory on the kernel command line, reducing memory consumption of the kernel a bit.
+If the memory cgroups feature is not needed, it can be switched off by passing cgroup\disable = memory on the kernel command line, reducing memory consumption of the kernel a bit.
+There is also a slight performance benefit as there is a small amount of accounting overhead when memory cgroups are available even if none are configured.

-14.3 Virtual Memory Manager (VM) Tunable Parameters
+14.3 Virtual memory manager (VM) tunable parameters